vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 Check out the [official documentation](https://learn.microsoft.com/en-us/graph/api/user-list-events) for more information about this endpoint.

-## Create a room selector with a styled list control
+## Add a room selector using a styled list control

 Now, let's add a room selector so the user can choose the room they want to view.

 We create a new styled list control.
-The data source for the list is our `findRooms` data source.
+The data source for the list is our `UserGetAllRooms` data source.

 For the template, we add two text controls.
 One displays the `root_name` column, which is the name of the room's occupant.
 The other displays the `root_address` column, which is the email address of the room's occupant.

 ![image](/assets/2023-10-11/060.png)

-We'll use the `root_name` text control to host our tapped event.
-We resize it to cover most of the template, so it's easily clickable.
-Finally, we add a tapped event that switches the variable to the appropriate one.
+To get the selection functionality, we add a tapped event to the `root_name` text control.
+We also resize the text control to cover most of the template, so it's easily clickable.

 ![image](/assets/2023-10-11/070.png)

-Here is the script:
+Here is the script for the tapped event:

 ![image](/assets/2023-10-11/080.png)

-It sets the `ActiveRoom` variable to the `root_address` column of the current row number.
-The current row number is the row number of the room in the styled list control that is being pressed.
+It sets the `ActiveRoom` variable to the email address of the room being pressed.

-## Create the table control which displays the events of a room
+## Add the table control which displays the events of a room

 Now, we add a table control to display all the events of the selected room.
-We set its data source to our `user-list-events` data source.
+We set its data source to our `ApplicationGetEventsFromRoom` data source.
 We select the columns we want.

 ![image](/assets/2023-10-11/050.png)

 ## Add text control to display the current room

 Finally, we add a simple text control with its text set to the `ActiveRoom` data source.
+This lets the user know what the selected room is.

 ![image](/assets/2023-10-11/090.png)